American University Washington College of Law

 The American University Washington College of Law (AUWCL or WCL) is the law school of American University, a private research university in Washington, D.C.
-It is located on the western side of Tenley Circle in the Tenleytown section of northwest Washington, D.C.
-The school is accredited by the American Bar Association and a member of the AALS.

-WCL is ranked 73rd in the nation in the Best Law Schools by U.S. News & World Report, and has highly ranked specialty programs in Clinical Training (#3), Trial Advocacy (#3), Part-Time Law (#5), International Law (#7), Intellectual Property (#8), and Health Care Law (#16).

 Begun in 1896, WCL was the first law school founded by women, the first with a female dean, and the first to graduate an all-female class.
+It is accredited by the American Bar Association.

 History

 Early beginnings

 Ellen Spencer Mussey and Emma Gillett began teaching in Mussey's law offices in 1898 after they were approached by three women who wished to study with them.
 Not originally intending to create a full-fledged law school, they requested the law school of Columbian College to accept the six women for their final year.
 When Columbian refused the request on the ground that "women did not have the mentality for law," the two women became determined to complete the students' education themselves and found a co-educational law school that was specifically open to women.
 Although Gillett was a graduate of Howard University School of Law, Washington College of Law only accepted white applicants.

 With its first graduating class, the Washington College of Law became the first law school founded by women, the first with a female dean, and the first law school to graduate an all-female class.
 Mussey's male law clerk enrolled in 1897, making the school officially coeducational.